-The new beefy Xbox Series X is what Microsoft claims as the fastest and most powerful Xbox to date, and well, after a few days playing around with the console, it’s hard to argue otherwise.
-Games, both old and new, look stunning with improved graphics, load times have been obliterated, and there are new ways to play games on the go.
-Regardless of whether you’ve always been a fan of Xbox consoles or not – the Series X is a next-gen console that really packs a punch.
+The beefy Xbox Series X is what Microsoft claims as the fastest and most powerful Xbox to date, and after having one since launch, it’s hard to argue otherwise.
+The best Xbox Series games look absolutely stunning, load times have been obliterated, and there are new ways to play games on the go.
+Regardless of whether you’ve always been a fan of Xbox consoles or not – the Series X really packs a punch.

 It’s a console that’ll play games in 4K resolution with ease, while improving the frame rate across the board.
-But like the Xbox One X before it, these improvements are largely locked to premium gamers who have top-notch TVs or monitors at home, and let’s be honest, that’s not everyone.
+But like the Xbox One X before it, these improvements are largely locked to premium gamers who have top-notch TVs or monitors at home.

 Xbox Series X design

 That being said, the design is simple and will fit with the aesthetics of most living rooms – something that can’t be said for the bold PS5.
-Like consoles before it, the Series X can be placed horizontally or vertically and will run pretty quietly whichever way you set it up.
+The Series X can also be placed horizontally or vertically and will run pretty quietly whichever way you set it up.

 In terms of ports and connectivity, the Series X carries three USB 3.1 Gen ports (one on the front, and two on the back), an ethernet port, and a HDMI 2.1 port.
 If you’re planning on downloading a lot of games, then you’ll probably become well acquainted with the storage expansion slot, which can be found at the rear.
 The Series X also has a disc drive for all your physical gaming and film needs.

-While all of the above is fairly standard, the components under the hood are what make the console really interesting.
-Packing a 3.8GHz processor, 12-teraflop GPU, and 16GB GDDR6 memory, the full Xbox Series X specs really make it the most powerful Xbox console to date, possibly even of the next-generation.
+While all of the above is fairly standard, the components under the hood are what make the console really appealing.
+Packing a 3.8GHz processor, 12-teraflop GPU, and 16GB GDDR6 memory, the full Xbox Series X specs really make it the most powerful Xbox console to date, possibly even of the current generation.

 Xbox Series X performance

-And while the performance of games has clearly improved with this new generation, by far the best thing to come from the Series X is the new Quick Resume feature.
+The Xbox Series X’s performance has always impressed us, but we still maintain that one of the best features to come from the Series X is the Quick Resume feature.
 While Quick Resume doesn’t abolish loading screens altogether, it does obliterate the time you spend staring idly at them.
 A switch from Sea of Thieves to midway through the campaign of Gears 5 took us just eight seconds for example, but the time can vary anywhere between a handful of seconds to 45-50 seconds depending on the game.

-Of course, Quick Resume doesn’t really work for multiplayer games since you’ll be chucked out of lobbies if you’re away from the game for too long, but the feature will minimise the amount of loading screens you see.
-So, in that sense there’s an advantage for you there if you spend most of your time playing processor-heavy games like Call of Duty: Warzone.
+Of course, Quick Resume doesn’t really work for multiplayer games since you’ll be chucked out of lobbies if you’re away from the game for too long, but the feature will minimize the number of loading screens you see.
+So, in that sense, there’s an advantage for you there if you spend most of your time playing processor-heavy games like Warzone 2.

 Xbox Series controller